Don't have a login yet?

 Gareth MorrisDirector of Sales, Capacity Publishinggareth.firstname.lastname@example.orgMichael BroughtonSales Managermichael.email@example.com Charles NewmanSales Executivecharles.firstname.lastname@example.org

 Alan Burkitt-GrayEditor, Capacity and Global Telecoms Businessaburkitt@globaltelecomsbusiness.comAlan Burkitt-Gray has been editor of Global Telecoms Business since December 2000, and editor of Capacity magazine since August 2015, as part of a unified editorial team for the industry’s two leading titles.
 With a degree in physics and electronic engineering from the University of Leeds (UK), Alan has been a business and technology journalist for 40 years, writing for publications covering telecoms, broadcasting, IT and electronics, as well as working with radio and TV programmes and contributing to a number of books.
 In 1992 he set up a monthly magazine, Cable & Satellite Communications International, which he edited for three years.
 He then spent five years as editor of Government Computing magazine, before being recruited by Global Telecoms Business.Bill BoyleManaging Editor, Capacity and Global Telecoms Businessbill.email@example.com Bill Boyle is an experienced hi-tech and telecoms journalist who has written for and edited some of the industry’s top titles such as Computing, PC Week, Computer Reseller News, DataCenterDynamics and others.
 He is also a television and radio broadcaster with over 40 years combined experience.
 Bill started work as a reporter on the Scottish regional press before moving to London in 1982 where he worked as a freelance for the national press including the Daily Telegraph, Daily Mirror, Daily Star, The People, Daily Mail and others.
 He joined the staff of Computer Weekly in 1983 and fulfilled the roles of reporter and senior reporter before becoming deputy software editor.
 In 1996 he moved to publishers VNU where he edited Computing and over the next few years launched the UK’s first internet title, internet Dealer and the very first dedicated internet newswire, VNU Newswire.
 With Chris Long and Tim Philips he presented one of the UK’s first radio programmes dedicated to the internet – the show, Online, was broadcast on London LBC in the late eighties and ran for two years.
-Bill is managing editor of Capacity and Global Telecoms Business.Jason McGee-AbeNews and content editorjason.mcGeefirstname.lastname@example.org @JasonMcGeeAbeJason McGee-Abe is Capacity's news and content editor.
-He joined in February 2016 and helps oversee and manage the news agenda for the magazine and website.
-Prior to joining Capacity, Jason spent five years reporting in the process excellence, business, technology, trade finance, and property B2B sectors.
+Bill is managing editor of Capacity and Global Telecoms Business.Jason McGee-AbeNews and content editorJason.McGee-Abe@capacitymedia.com @JasonMcGeeAbeJason McGee-Abe is Capacity's news and content editor.
+He joined in February 2016 and helps oversee and manage the news agenda for both the magazine, website and Dailys at Capacity Conferences.
+Prior to joining Capacity, Jason spent six years reporting in the process excellence, business, technology, trade finance, public policy and property sectors.
+After attaining a degree in Politics from Newcastle University, he started his career working in the office of a frontbench MP in the UK Parliament.

 What type of news and content is Capacity looking for?